vedidev/android-store/README.md

 We want you!

-Fork -> Clone -> Implement -> Test -> Pull-Request.
+Fork -> Clone -> Implement -> Insert Comments -> Test -> Pull-Request.

 We have great RESPECT for contributors.

 ## Code Documentation

 android-store follows strict code documentation conventions.
-If you would like to contribute please read our [Coding Conventions](https://github.com/soomla/android-store/blob/master/android-storeDocConventions.md) and follow them.
+If you would like to contribute please read our [Coding Conventions](https://github.com/soomla/android-store/blob/docs/Documentation.md) and follow them.
 Clear, consistent  comments will make our code easy to understand.

 ## SOOMLA, Elsewhere ...